socalit/Windows11-Xbox-Controller-Wake/README.md

 ---

-# What's New (v1.0.2)
+# What's New

+## v1.1.0
+- **Fixed** power scheme GUID parsing bug — sign-in on wake setting now applies correctly (was silently failing in all prior versions)
+- **Customizable timeouts** — set your own display and sleep timeouts (AC and DC) instead of hardcoded values
+- **DC (battery) timeouts** — now configures battery timeouts in addition to AC
+- **Masked password input** — password is no longer visible while typing during auto-login setup
+- **Execution log** — timestamped `wizard-log.txt` written alongside the script so you can see exactly what changed
+- **Option [7] View Log** — view the execution log directly from the menu
+- **Expanded BIOS guidance** — S3 setup instructions now include Dell/Alienware, HP/OMEN, Lenovo ThinkPad, Framework, and Intel NUC with vendor-specific navigation paths

+## v1.0.2
-- Fixes WMIC issues that caused:
-  - "Invalid XSL format (or) file name" errors on some systems
+- Fixes WMIC issues that caused "Invalid XSL format (or) file name" errors on some systems
-  - Missed detection when WMIC output escaped `&` as `&amp;`
+- Fixes missed detection when WMIC output escaped `&` as `&amp;`
-- Improves Xbox Wireless Adapter detection by matching PID values (so `&` vs `&amp;` does not break detection)
-- Adds **Option [6] Universal Dongle Wake Compatibility Check** to help validate SCUF/8BitDo/other receivers
+- Adds **Option [6] Universal Dongle Wake Compatibility Check** to validate SCUF/8BitDo/other receivers

 ---